Is this program for me?

 - Organize a safe/productive learning environment.

 Since degree plans change periodically, students will follow the degree plan that is in place at the time in which they complete an official, approved degree plan.
-Following is the most current sample degree plan:
+For the most current sample degree plan, please contact Program Lead Dr. Sissy Wong.

 What can I do with my degree?